Fill out the Meeting Room Application.

 - All applications are subject to library approval and must be made with a minimum of one week advance notice.

 - Applicant must be 18 years of age or older and have a valid CMPLD library card in good standing.

 - Reservations will be accepted in the order in which completed application forms are received.
-Applications will be accepted up to three (3) months in advance.
+Applications will be accepted up to two (2) months in advance.

 - The Library reserves the right to change or cancel meeting room reservations due to unusual circumstances and will notify groups at least forty-eight (48) hours before the scheduled meeting.